Houmaneskandani/CS-166-Project/README.md

 booking system.

 ### Compile and run :
-use code below to compile the program:
+Use code below to compile the program:
 ```
 source ./compile.sh